iivanoo/covid-apps-observer/data/data_us/reports/resources/com.soc.mycolorado___4.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.soc.mycolorado 1 reviews"/>
 </p>

+> Looks like it would be a great app, if it worked. . .
+App crashes every time I scan the back of my license.
+I tried restarting the phone, not having any other apps in use, no luck.<br> :date: __2020-12-09 19:20:12__

+> This app is a good idea which is not ready for Prime Time.
+The app is hard to get set up.
+One can create an account, but then one needs the "Authentication" number which is supposedly emailed.
+I found that less than 10% of the time did I actually get an email.
+OK, fine, I eventually got one that worked, and got logged on.
+THE PROBLEM IS THAT IF YOU GET LOGGED OFF, YOU YOU NEED ANOTHER "AUTHENTICATION" EMAIL TO GET LOGGED ON AGAIN, AND THEY MOSTLY DON'T ARRIVE.
+In addition, this app is supposed to be able to be used on the roadside to touchlessly give one's info to a law enforcement officer.
+If the emails don't reliable arrive to a home with a fast wired connection, think what problems would arise on the side of a remote road somewhere in rural Colorado.
+And imagine telling a State Trooper "just a minute, I'm waiting for the email."
+As long as the app requires an unreliable "Authentication" I certainly can't recommend it.
+Shouldn't authenticating once be enough?<br> :date: __2020-12-08 00:00:46__

+> ID scanner is hot garbage, can't create account<br> :date: __2020-12-06 01:51:33__

 > Try and do the facial recognition blacks out my camera, if you wanted to steal ppls info in Colorado just ask don't make an app that doesnt even work.
 Disgraceful!!!
 Your not even trying to improve Coloradan lives at all, just trying to line each other pockets while we continue to suffer.
 Pathetic!<br> :date: __2020-11-15 21:40:36__

 > Took me literally 16 tries and a waste of 30 minutes of frustration just for it to recognize my face in a brightly light room for my id.
 Absolutely frustrating<br> :date: __2020-11-03 00:19:49__